Combines with Precision Engineering," proclaims the Scott Transformer

 1931 Scott All-Wave Superheterodyne Console Radio

-of radio.
+instrument of radio.
 It is a handmade product of the micrometer,

 the microscope, the oscillograph, other of the most infinitely accurate

 measuring and testing devices known to science, and of an inflexible

-and as a symbol of the world record prowess which
+and as a symbol of the world record prowess which distinguishes

-Custom-Built World's Record Radio has always been purchased for the sterling
+World's Record Radio has always been purchased for the sterling

 qualities of performance its precision engineering has made possible

 - Bare-nerve sensitivity!
 Seemingly unlimited power!
 Ability to

 realistic tone!
 Positive selectivity!
 And for its absolute, unfailing